 Social Security Administration

 The immigration website for the SSA describes the resources available to immigrants and how to get a social security card while applying for U.S. citizenship.
-It also provides information for refugees and asylees, information to other non-citizens, and provides links to other relevant agencies.
+It also provides information for refugees, asylees, and other noncitizens, and it provides links to other relevant agencies.

 National Archives Immigration Records

-The National Archives web page contains information on researching and accessing the naturalization records of immigrants.
+This National Archives webpage contains information on researching and accessing the naturalization, visa, and passport records of immigrants.

 USA.gov